dontcry2013/blog/source/_posts/nginx.md

 ```
 We can see the differences between **`"$proxy_host"`, `"$http_host"` and `"$host"`**.

+Another thing needs to mention is that location and proxy_pass should be set exactly like above, missing or adding slash, will result in totally different behavior.
+Set proxy_pass to **`http://myapp1/`**, every requests to `192.168.1.105/moodle`, path is omitted.

 ## ip_hash
 To implement the sticky session, ip_hash should be the silver bullet, as both round robin and least_conn may access different server in a single request.